 If your VPN provider is on the list or it leaks your DNS through browser extensions (take test here), please be sure to inform us or them so they could patch this.

-Affected VPNs: Last tested on 24th of April:
+Affected VPNs: Last test on 12th of July

 - Opera VPN

 - Hola VPN – Vulnerable users: 8.7 million

 - Private Internet Access

 - TunnelBear (Fixed)

 - ZenmateVPN – (Fixed)